drdvorak/guest-pass/README.md

 //the quick brown fox
-//jumps over the lazy gray dog
+//jumps over the lazy gray do

+//dfsdfsadlfk